NO PROMO CODE REQUIRED

 In a few short years FanDuel has evolved from a small, daily fantasy sports provider to the biggest U.S. name in one of the world’s largest gaming companies.
 The site is now one of, if not the most active names in legal sports betting throughout the country – with no signs of a slow down.
 Now it’s Tennessee’s turn.

-FanDuel’s $1,000 risk-free wager welcomes newcomers to the Tennessee betting market.
+FanDuel’s $1,000 risk-free bonus offer welcomes newcomers to the Tennessee betting market.
 One of the best first-time offers of any sportsbook, FanDuel TN refunds new bettors up to $1,000 in site credit if they lose their first bet.
-Bettors won’t be able to withdraw the refunded credit from this promotion right away, but it can quickly help bettors build their initial FanDuel bankroll.
+Bettors won’t be able to withdraw the refunded credit from this promotion as cash, but it can quickly help bettors build their initial FanDuel bankroll.

 It’s a very simple promotion… if your first wager loses, FanDuel comps it back to you as a site credit, up to the $1K max.